Church on the Rock, Wasilla, Alaska

 ABOUT JESUS CHRIST

-Jesus Christ is God the Son and is eternally begotten of God the Father, born of a virgin and is co-equal with the Father and the Holy Spirit.
-Jesus lived a sinless human life and offered Himself as the perfect sacrifice for the sins of all humanity by dying on a cross.
+Jesus Christ is God the Son, co-equal with the Father and the Holy Spirit.
+In His earthly ministry He is begotten of the Father, born of a virgin and lived a sinless life.
+He freely offered Himself as the perfect sacrifice for the sins of all humanity by dying on a cross.
 He rose from the dead after three days to demonstrate His power over sin and death.
-He ascended to Heaven's glory and will return again to earth to reign as King of Kings, and Lord of Lords. - Mat 1:22, 23; Isa 9:6; Jn 1:1-5; 14:10-30; Heb 4:14, 15; 1 Cor 15:3, 4; Rom 1:3,4; Acts 1:9-11; 1 Tim 6:14, 15; Titus 2:13
+He ascended back to the Father and will return again to reign as King of Kings, and Lord of Lords forever.

 ABOUT THE HOLY SPIRIT